ICLRandD/Blackstone/README.md

 ```
 ## About the model

-This is the very first release of Blackstone and the model is best viewed as a *prototype*; it is rough around the edges and represents first step in a large and ongoing programme of open source research into NLP on legal texts.
+This is the very first release of Blackstone and the model is best viewed as a *prototype*; it is rough around the edges and represents the first step in a larger ongoing programme of open source research into NLP on legal texts being carried out by ICLR&D.

 With that out of the way, here's a brief rundown of what's happening in the proto model.

-Blackstone is a [spaCy](https://spacy.io/) model and pipeline, which means you can apply the model to your own text data using [spaCy's](https://spacy.io/) APIs.

 ### The pipeline